MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```

 - A serial connection is required for communication between the printer board and the MMU2.
 The configuration differs between 8- and 32-bit boards.
-- On a board with a ATmega2560/1280 microcontroller you have three potential serial ports to use for the MMU2: serial 1 (pins 18/19), serial 2 (pins 16/17), serial 3 (pins 14/15).
+- On a board with a ATmega2560/1280 micro-controller you have three potential serial ports to use for the MMU2: serial 1 (pins 18/19), serial 2 (pins 16/17), serial 3 (pins 14/15).
 Define the port your MMU2 is connected to - this activates an additional serial connection in Marlin named (in the example configuration) `internalSerial`.
 - When using a 32-bit board you just have to define the name of the serial port which will be used for communication with the MMU2.
 - The MMU2 provides two options how the printer board can trigger a reset: software and hardware reset.
 By default software reset is enabled.
 Hardware reset requires a digital output pin wired to the reset pin on the MMU2.
 To activate hardware reset you define the pin (`MMU2_RST_PIN`) to use on the printer board
 - If your MMU2 is powered from 12V you can activate a special mode on the MMU2 (`MMU2_MODE_12V`).
 This should reduce the noise of the MMU2 but has no effect on the general operation.

 ### Filament runout handling
-Here you define the gcode script which will be executed when the so-called FINDA sensor on the MMU2 detects a filament runout.
+Here you define the G-code script which will be executed when the so-called FINDA sensor on the MMU2 detects a filament runout.
 ```cpp
   // G-code to execute when MMU2 F.I.N.D.A. probe detects filament runout
   #define MMU2_FILAMENT_RUNOUT_SCRIPT "M600"